vidun-jay/RL-Snake-Variant/README.md

    - **Episode count:** Number of training episodes.
    - **Decay rates:** Controls the rate of exploration decay.

     Upon completion, a `q_table.pkl` file containing the trained model will be generated.
+A sample file with a high number of episodes is included to test the agent.
+To use this dataset, move the `sample_dataset/q_table.pkl` file into the root directory, replacing the existing file if needed.

 4. **Test the trained model in demo mode:**
    ```